noahbrenner/instrument-catalog-py/instrument_catalog/doc/api.md

 }
 ```

-This request is idempotent; multiple requests will all return a status of `200 OK`.
+This request is idempotent; duplicate requests will also return a status of `200 OK`.